Cookies on BBB.org

 We aren't saying that you shouldn't focus some energy on acquiring new customers — you absolutely should!
 But these efforts shouldn't be at the expense of your current client base.
 As the numbers show, it's cheaper to sell to your existing customers versus continually looking for new customers.

-So how do you reduce customer churn?
+So, how do you reduce customer churn?
 Build trust with your clients.
 If your customers don't trust your integrity, the quality of your product, or your ability to do the right thing, it's doubtful they'll come back.
-After all, virtually every business has an easy to find competitor, and 99.9% of all U.S. businesses are small businesses.
+After all, virtually every business has an easy-to-find competitor, and 99.9% of all U.S. businesses are small businesses.
 If you aren't keeping your customers happy, they'll find someone else who will.

 3. A scorned customer can damage your reputation

-A recent study found that 30% of customers who have a negative experience with a business will share the story online.
+A 2018 study found that 30% of customers who have a negative experience with a business will share the story online.
 Additionally, 84% of people trust an online review as much as a review from a friend.
 Negative online reviews can hurt your business.

 4. You can't fool customers